For long-haul campaigns

 Three architectural moves that change the math

 1. Mechanical state in a real database.
-Coins, inventory, NPCs, factions, locations, properties — all in Postgres rows, not chat history.
+Coins, inventory, NPCs, factions, locations, properties live in real database rows, not chat history.
 The AI narrates around the database; the database is the truth.
 Inventory math survives the long haul because it isn't narrated, it's queried.

-2. Hierarchical chapter compression (RAPTOR).Every chapter compresses into a tight summary.
-Summaries compress into act-level summaries.
-Act-level summaries compress into campaign-level summaries.
-The hundredth turn can pull a relevant detail from chapter two without flooding the context window.
+2. Layered long-term memory.
+The story is compressed into summaries at multiple levels, so the hundredth turn can pull a relevant detail from chapter two without flooding the context window.

 What this gets you